-On January 31, 2012, Governor Deval Patrick announced the start of the Commonwealth’s Commercial Fisheries Revolving Loan Fund (RLF).
+On January 31, 2012, the start of the Commonwealth’s Commercial Fisheries Revolving Loan Fund (RLF) was announced.
 Through a federal grant opportunity, the Commonwealth partnered with the National Marine Fisheries Service to develop the RLF program to preserve fishing opportunities for small-scale fishermen struggling through the recent transition to catch share management in the Northeast multispecies (groundfish) fishery.

 MarineFisheries, having met with fishing and banking industry representatives, preferred to develop an alternative assistance approach.
 The RLF approach, in general, entails short-term loans that will allow marginalized sector members to maintain their participation in the lease market and move towards more sustainable participation and financial viability in the fishery.

 To ensure loans are utilized by smaller groundfish operations in Massachusetts applicants must own and operate a groundfish vessel enrolled in a sector.
 All applicants must be residents of the Commonwealth of Massachusetts and/or homeport their vessel in the Commonwealth.
 Owners of multiple vessels and trip boats are not eligible.
 Additionally applicants may not have any outstanding fishing sanctions or violations from the preceding three years.